 For the best effect, in addition to recommendations, let your visitors take control by providing them with filters they can use to customize the product catalog even further.

-Figure: Building the store front with recommendations
+Figure: Building a store front with recommendations

 Where to go next

-To start developing recommendations, see Developing recommendations.
+- To start developing recommendations, see Creating recommendations.